Enterprise Certificate

 What is an Enterprise Certificate?

-It is used to identify the company and enter into agreements.
-Some of the most common uses:
+An Enterprise Certificate, also called eSeal or eSegl, is your company’s digital credential and used to identify the company and enter into agreements.
+Some of the most common applications are:

-• Reporting to Altinn, the Norwegian Tax Administration and the Norwegian Financial Supervisory Authority
+• Reporting to public authorities, e.g. Altinn, the Tax Administration or the Financial Supervisory Authority of Norway

-• Authentication of the company vis-à-vis Elhub, the Norwegian Tax Administration’s APIs and the Debt Register
+• Authentication of the company, e.g. to Elhub, the Norwegian Tax Administration’s APIs and the Debt Register

 • Digital signing